compose-spec/compose-spec/09-secrets.md

 - `file`: The secret is created with the contents of the file at the specified path.
 - `environment`: The secret is created with the value of an environment variable.
 - `external`: If set to true, specifies that this secret has already been created.
-Compose implementation does not attempt to create it, and if it does not exist, an error occurs.
+Compose does not attempt to create it, and if it does not exist, an error occurs.
 - `name`: The name of the secret object in Docker.
 This field can be used to reference secrets that contain special characters.
 The name is used as is